softindex/datakernel/examples/serializer/README.md

 $ # OR
 $ mvn clean compile exec:java@GenericsAndInterfacesSerializationExample
 ```
+In all of these examples method `serializeAndDeserialized()` is utilized but with different arguments and configurations.

 If you run the first example, you'll get the following output:
 ```
 10 10